srikanth-mokkapati/modern-pluto/src/pages/posts/influencer-gyaan.md

 Most of the *gyaan* is about being hopeful (bullish to be exact), about long-term returns, about long term HODL (no capital loss) with ***disclaimers***.
 This is all about Good Luck and most of the time does not even care about risk of losing Capital/reducing risk.

 While this coin toss isn’t fair, not talking about it, is the worse part.
-Isn’t Acknowledging and preparing is better than ignorance?
+Isn’t acknowledging and preparing better than ignorance?

 ## Influencers!?